lynn/harp/README.md

 ### Why is the repository called `harp`?
 When I made the repository, I only knew I was making something like a digital [autoharp](https://en.wikipedia.org/wiki/Autoharp).
 The name "autokalimba" was suggested by [@profanegeometry on Twitter](https://twitter.com/profanegeometry/status/1456963454573572102), and it stuck, but `foldr.moe/harp` is easier to type into a URL bar, so I didn't want to change the repository name.

+### Your vibrato code causes slight pitch drift when I don't exactly center my thumb on the chord button!!
+Yeah!
+Isn't it cute??